jrosen48/tidykids/README.md

 ## Example

-The data can be visualized, or prepared for use in other analyses.
+The data can prepared for other analyses or be visualized, as below:

 ``` r
 library(dplyr, warn.conflicts = FALSE)